Bad for Me (Meghan Trainor song)

-"Bad for Me" is a song by American singer-songwriter Meghan Trainor, featuring guest vocals from Teddy Swims.
-Trainor, Stephen Wrabel, Ajay Bhattacharyya, and Federico Vindver wrote it, and Vindver handled the production.
+"Bad for Me" is a song by American singer-songwriter Meghan Trainor, featuring fellow American singer-songwriter Teddy Swims.
+It was written by the former alongside Wrabel, Stint, and producer Federico Vindver.
 The song was released on June 24, 2022, as the lead single from her fifth major-label studio album, Takin' It Back (2022).
 A pop song with gospel influences, it has lyrics about a toxic relationship with a family member and distancing oneself from them.

 "Bad for Me" received generally positive reviews from music critics, who praised its meaningful lyricism and wordplay.
 The song reached number 15 on the Adult Top 40 chart and number 25 on the Adult Contemporary chart in the United States, and entered digital sales charts in Canada and the United Kingdom.
 Thom Kerr directed its music video, which depicts Trainor and Swims navigating an illusory set of flowers interspersed with panoramic imagery.
 They performed the song on television shows in 2022, including Jimmy Kimmel Live! and The Late Late Show with James Corden.